-Based in the Isle of Wight, Lauren Griffiths is an award-winning jewelry designer and founder of Little Joy Jewellery.
+Based in the Isle of Wight, Lauren Griffiths is an award-winning jewellery designer and founder of Little Joy Jewellery.
 Founded in 2011, Little Joy Jewellery has a distinctive style, inspired by minimalist lines in the natural world.
 Each piece from Little Joy Jewellery has been handcrafted with intention and meaning behind every piece.

 Little Joy Jewellery provides bespoke services, secret engraving and custom pieces, always keeping the customer in mind.
-Lauren goes above and beyond to make jewelry that will bring her customers joy, which inspired the name of her brand.
+Lauren goes above and beyond to make jewellery that will bring her customers joy, which inspired the name of her brand.
 Lauren is passionate about artisanal techniques and sustainable materials and founded Little Joy on the principles of minimalism and mindfulness.
-Lauren is committed to sourcing Fairtrade metals, GIA certified diamonds and uses recycled packaging, aiming to make the world a better place while creating beautiful jewelry.
+Lauren is committed to sourcing Fairtrade metals, GIA certified diamonds and uses recycled packaging, aiming to make the world a better place while creating beautiful jewellery.

 How did your brand begin?

 A Fairtrade certified and fully qualified goldsmith, Lauren learnt her craft in Birmingham’s renowned Jewellery Quarter before launching her harbourside studio in Bembridge on the Isle of Wight.
-Little Joy jewelry brand became apparent to me in 2011, on a beach walk on my maternity break.
+Little Joy jewellery brand became apparent to me in 2011, on a beach walk on my maternity break.

 Values are really important to us at JewelStreet.
 What are your core brand values?